 Finally, it’s important to report on your organization’s greenhouse gas emissions.
 Your reports should be consistent with the greenhouse gas protocol guidelines and meet the requirements of relevant reporting standards (e.g., ISO 14064 and the Carbon Disclosure Project).

-Reporting provides transparency on your organization’s emissions and reduction efforts, which can enhance your reputation and support stakeholder engagement.
+Reporting gives transparency on your organization’s emissions and reduction efforts.
+As a result, it enhances your reputation and supports stakeholder engagement.